 7 Best 45 ACP Pistols

 The United States has contributed a lot to the world of firearms.
 Cartridges like the .30-06, the .30-30, and all our various .45 caliber cartridges have proven popular the world over.
 One of the most famous, if not the most famous, is the .45 ACP.
-The round is well over a century old but keeps on ticking around the world and especially at home with civilian shooters.
+The round is well over a century old but keeps on ticking around the world, especially at home with civilian shooters.
 It’s popular for self-defense, competition, and more.
-Today, we are going to look at the best .45 ACP handguns, and boy, are there plenty to discuss.

 The .45 ACP In Living Color